RamezIssac/django-erp-framework/docs/source/usage/tutorial_2.rst

 First Let's recap what we did so far.

 1. We created a `Product`, `Client` and `SimpleSales` models, created and registered a *doc_type*;
-2. We created ModelAdmin classes inheriting from `RaAdmin` and `RaMovement` for our classes;
+2. We created ModelAdmin classes inheriting from `EntityAdmin` and `RaMovement` for our classes;
 3. We created a custom template extending from `RA_THEME|add:'/changeform.html'`, and we used `smartParseFloat` to deal with numbers on front end.

 Now let's create some reports!!